Category Archives: 1966 Films

 This sets off the mystery and the meat of the film.

 The film is a tremendous achievement in cinematic intrigue.
-It is quite psychological and open to much interpretation, which is the genius of it.
-The main questions asked are “What exactly transpired in the park and who is responsible?”
+It is pretty psychological and open to much interpretation, which is its genius.
+The main questions are: “What exactly transpired in the park, and who is responsible?”

 We feel little sympathy for Thomas, which perhaps is intentional. and what about Jane?